Codbas/GSO-Simu/README.md

 # GSO-Simu
+An old project that was created with no prior programming knowledge.

 GSO Pet &amp; Stone upgrade simulator

 This simulator is meant to simulate leveling pets in Grow Stone Online, as well as upgrading stone x to stone y.